L-Vickliet/Hospital-traffic/README.md

 # Hospital-traffic
 Codes for "Modeling Crowdedness of Hospital Emergency Departments Leveraging Crowdsensing Mobility Data"

-This repository will upload the relevant code of our submitted paper (ICDE 2022).
+This repository will upload the relevant code of our submitted paper (MobileCHI 2022).